hut34/gitbookWiki/front-end-hutrelay-api/dialogflow-connection-to-hutrelay.md

 ## 1. Creating a service account for your device

-* First, access your DialogFlow device.
+* First, access your DialogFlow agent.
-* Click on the "settings" icon on the left"
+* Click on the "settings" icon on the left
-* Make sure that your device is using V2 API on DialogFlow
+* Make sure that your agent is using Dialogflow V2 API
 * In the settings, click on the link next to "Service Account".

 ![](../.gitbook/assets/image%20%2822%29.png)